stevedatalab/META-Ad-Performance-Analysis-Using-Power-BI-/README.md

 <img width="1366" height="768" alt="Screenshot (301)" src="https://github.com/user-attachments/assets/c500624b-6ed8-4439-b613-5e9da33b6d73" />

-"This is a Meta Ad Performance Dashboard that tracks the effectiveness of ad campaigns across key KPIs such as impressions, clicks, engagements, conversions, and budget.
+This is a Meta Ad Performance Dashboard that tracks the effectiveness of ad campaigns across key KPIs such as impressions, clicks, engagements, conversions, and budget.

-"The key metrics are:
+The key metrics are:

 216K impressions

 25.4K clicks

 very high CTR(Click Through Rate) of 11.76%.

 This is well above the industry average, which tells me the ad